Some reflective thoughts

 Here are some notes for my on-going Hong Kong files (including some interesting feedback below).

-There is mounting concern amongst Hong Kong citizens about China’s desire to maintain the light-handed rule of law, enjoyed for so many years, bringing with it a level of prosperity envied by so many other international cities.
+There is mounting concern amongst Hong Kong citizens about China’s desire to abolish the light-handed rule of law, enjoyed for so many years, bringing with it a level of prosperity envied by so many other international cities.

 Is street protesting the most effective way of preserving Hong Kong’s freedoms?